PRYtheSheep/SC1015_2023_SEM2_MINIPROJECT/Datasets/README.md

 manga: Secondary dataset which we used to add the score of source manga

-manga_genre: (Not sure if we are going to use this in final draft)

-TV_data_manga: Cleaned dataset
+TV_data_manga: Cleaned dataset by dropping irrelevant columns, combining types, and setting reference numbers for classification